-In October 2016, the Company started providing the TKC Monitoring Information Service, our FinTech service for financial institutions.
-This is a service in which the TKC Member firms provide financial data, the reliability of which is secured by the monthly Field Audits conducted by the TKC Members, to financial institutions upon request by their clients.
+TKC Monitoring Information Service, our FinTech service for financial institutions launched in October 2016, is a cloud-based service.
+In this service, the TKC member firms provide financial data, the correctness, existence, and comprehensiveness of which is secured by the monthly Field Audits by the TKC member firms, to financial institutions upon request by the management of their clients.